Eugene Patterson, PhD

 Dr. Patterson’s research has resulted in more than 160 published papers providing important insights into the mechanisms for AV nodal reentrant tachycardias, ventricular arrhythmias accompanying ischemic heart disease, and atrial fibrillation.
 His most recent research interest has been the development and use of selective allosteric inhibitors of high affinity muscarinic-2 receptors in atria as a treatment for atrial fibrillation.

 In his spare time, Dr. Patterson is a gardener, does black and white photography, and works with stained glass.
-His wife Ruth spent 8 years in Papua New Guinea as a missionary nurse/midwife before working as a pediatric nurse practitioner in a Christian inner city health clinic in Denver, CO.
+His wife, Ruth, spent 8 years in Papua New Guinea as a missionary nurse/midwife before working as a pediatric nurse practitioner in a Christian inner city health clinic in Denver, Colo.